goodmorningcoffee/BlueprintParser_OS/README.md

 ---

-## Training Data requirements
+## Training Data requirements for YOLO

 I believe there are at least ~200 blueprint object classes that, if trained properly, could enable an AI-QTO engine to handle 80–90% of "each" takeoffs across trades.
 A truly comprehensive blueprint object-detection system would likely exceed 400 classes.
 To label this many classes, it would take 50-100+ annotators working full time for 6-12 months, require hundreds of thousands of bid grade CDs, a robust annotator workforce management system, and lots of data labeling and ML ops.
+Factor in hosting cost for that many annotators and the compute for training the models, the capital to build this dataset could be a 6 or 7 figure investment.

 Then, we have to do this again for image segmentation (surface area), classification, for fine tuning LLMs, and much more.